Edward158/HelloWord/README.md

 # HelloWord
-the first repository in gothub
+the first repository in github